Course: MLOps engineering

 # mlflow run . --env-manager local -e predict -P example_version=v4 -P port=5151

 The essential step to deploy an MLflow model to Kubernetes is to build a Docker image that contains the MLflow model and the inference server.
-This can be done via build-docker CLI command or Python API.
-The steps for deploying our MLflow model in a Docker container are:
+This can be done via build-docker

-mlflow models generate-dockerfile --model-uri models:/random_forest@champion --env-manager local -d api
+for deploying MLflow model.mlflow models generate-dockerfile --model-uri models:/random_forest@champion --env-manager local -d api

-This generates a directory with Dockerfile whose default entrypoint serves an MLflow model at port 8080 using the python_function flavor.
-The generated Dockerfile is written to the specified output directory api, along with the model.
-This Dockerfile defines an image that is equivalent to the one produced by mlflow models build-docker.
+, along with the model.
+This Dockerfile defines an image that is equivalent to the one produced by mlflow models build-docker

 docker build -t my_ml_service .

-You can actually build a docker image in MLflow without creating a Dockerfile with a single command line as follows:
+You can actually build a docker image in MLflow without creating a Dockerfile

 mlflow models build-docker -m <model-uri> --env-manager local -n <image_name>